The Intent of our Curriculum

-At Threshfield Primary School, we recognise the importance of PE and the role it has to play in promoting long term, healthy
+At Threshfield Primary School, we recognise the importance of PE and the role it has to play in promoting long-term, healthy lives.

-At Threshfield, we provide opportunities for children to become physically confident in a way, which supports their health and fitness.
+At Threshfield Primary School, we provide opportunities for children to become physically confident in a way, which supports their health and fitness.

 Students are able to develop fundamental skills and apply them to a variety of sports and activities.
 All children are provided with the skills and given opportunities to demonstrate improvement to achieve their personal best.
 Our pupils are physically active, and this has positive implications on their learning in the classroom, mental health and wellbeing.
 The children at Threshfield understand how to lead a healthy lifestyle and understand the importance of being active.

 All students will have opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.